 She went on to discuss the Hebrew and Latin roots of words and how varying translations might change the meanings we have traditionally given to this story.
-I was particularly struck by her translation of the word “sleep” in relation to Adam.
-As we traditionally read the story, God caused a deep sleep to come upon Adam for the purpose of divine surgical removal of a rib, which would be fashioned into a woman.
+(Adam, for instance, simply means “the human.”)
+I was particularly struck by what she said about the word “sleep” in relation to Adam.
+As we typically read the story, God caused a deep sleep to come upon Adam for the purpose of divine surgical removal of a rib– which rib was then fashioned into a woman.
 However, according to Sister Adams, this word has been widely misinterpreted.
-An alternate translation for the word used here as sleep is a period of deep despondency and loneliness.
+Another translation for the word might refer to a period of deep despondency and loneliness.
 According to Sister Adams, Adam was depressed.
 He was lonely.
 This was a normal human response to isolation.
 As a result, he began to understand he was incomplete.
 He longed for the analogous feminine human form that complimented his masculine human form.

 Enter Eve–A partner, a woman, equal in strength (bone of my bone), equal in her ability to support (flesh of my flesh) and no doubt his best friend.
 They were among the most noble of the spirit children of our heavenly parents.
 And, according to Sister Adams, they were each equally involved in the process of creation.